Build Instructions

 Building Only Certain Components

 By default, almost all of Darling is built, similar to what would be a full macOS installation.
 However, you can also choose to only build certain components of Darling with the COMPONENTS configuration option in CMake.
 This is a comma-separated list of components to build.
+So, for example, you might specify -DCOMPONENTS=cli,python as a flag to cmake.
 By default, COMPONENTS is set to stock (which includes various other components).
 The following components are currently recognized:

 • Basic components